tantansir/tantansir/README.md

 ---

 🌏 **Research Interests:** Urban Computing, UrbanAI & GeoAI, Spatial Intelligence, Embodied AI in Urban Scenes.
 🏙 I aim to integrate AI with urban dynamics, developing intelligent systems that are both technically powerful and socially aware.
+🔭 **Currently seeking a PhD position** in *UrbanAI* and *Spatial Intelligence*.

 ---